ibrod83/nodejs-web-scraper/readme.md

             auth: null,//Can provide basic auth credentials(no clue what sites actually use it)
             headers: null,//Provide custom headers for the requests.
             proxy:null,//Use a proxy.
 Pass a full proxy URL, including the protocol and the port.
-            showConsoleLogs:true//Set to false, if you want to disable the messages }
+            showConsoleLogs:true,//Set to false, if you want to disable the messages onError:null//callback function that is called whenever an error occurs - signature is: onError(errorString) => {}
+        }
 ```
 Public methods: